We've got plenty of ideas to make your children's party go with a bang...

 And finally, remember to enjoy it, a room full of excitable children may well be chaos but the party will be over before you know it so try and relax.
 A few bumps and spills are bound to happen so have some wipes and helpers on hand, and embrace the mayhem while it lasts.

 Finally, if you've booked a venue but are still catering yourself then check out our blog on transporting food safely.
+If you need decoration inspiration, read our guide to throwing a themed unicorn party.

 Are you a children's party veteran?
 Share your tips on what works... and what doesn't, below...